Hritam06/Hritam06/README.md

 ### Hi there 👋

-This is Hritam Dutta, I am someone who is intrested to learn new techstacks and enhance my skillset.
-I am really passionate and keen to learn Python, AI, Machine Learning, Deep Learning, Cloud Computing, Mobile App Development.
+This is Hritam Dutta, I am someone who is interested to learn new techstacks and enhance my skillset.
+I am really passionate and keen to learn Python, Cyber Security and Ethical Hacking.
 I like to make my contributions in some of the open source projects which support my skillset💝💖💝.
 <ul>
   <li>😝 🐍 Interested and learning Python 🐍 😝</li>
   <li>😍 Let's Connect: <a href="https://www.linkedin.com/in/hritam-dutta06/">Linkedin ---->>> Hritam Dutta</a> 😍</li>